KnapsackPro/knapsack_pro-ruby/README.md

        [knapsack_pro] {"queue_name"=>nil, "test_files"=>[{"path"=>"spec/foo_spec.rb", "time_execution"=>1.23}]}

   To [reproduce tests executed on CI node](#for-knapsack_pro-queue-mode) in development environment please see FAQ.

+#### KNAPSACK_PRO_MODIFY_DEFAULT_RSPEC_FORMATTERS (hide duplicated summary of pending and failed tests)

+* `KNAPSACK_PRO_MODIFY_DEFAULT_RSPEC_FORMATTERS=true` (default)

+  By default, the knapack_pro will monkey patch [RSpec Formatters](https://www.relishapp.com/rspec/rspec-core/v/2-6/docs/command-line/format-option) in order to hide the summary of pending and failed tests after each intermediate run of tests fetched from the work queue on Knapsack Pro API. knapack_pro shows summary of all pending and failed tests at the very end when work queue ended.
+If you use your custom formatter and you have problem with it then you can disable `KNAPSACK_PRO_MODIFY_DEFAULT_RSPEC_FORMATTERS=false` monkey patching.

+* `KNAPSACK_PRO_MODIFY_DEFAULT_RSPEC_FORMATTERS=false`

+  It causes to show summary of pending and failed tests after each intermediate tests run from the work queue.
+The summary will grown cumulatively after each intermediate tests run so it means you will see multiple times summary of the same pending/failed tests.
+It doesn't mean the test files are executed twice.
+Test files are executed only once.
+Only summary report grows cumulatively.

 ### Supported test runners in queue mode